Lake Powell Houseboat Photo Workshop

 Note: The exact itinerary is kept flexible to account for the current lake levels, weather, and group interest.
 The itinerary below is just an example of what you can expect.

-- Day 1 (Sept 26): Meet in Page, Arizona at 10AM for a mandatory orientation session.
+- Day 1 (Sept 7): Meet at Bullfrog Marina at 10AM for a mandatory orientation session (meetup details and exact location will be provided closer to tour time).
 Next, we drive over to the marina, load up the houseboat, and start making our way out into the wide-open waters of Lake Powell.
 We stop at a few points of interest along the way and enjoy lunch on the boat.
 We dock the houseboat late-afternoon.
 We use the smaller boats to access some stunning striped sandstone and hoodoos for sunset.

-- Day 5 (Sept 30): It's hard to believe our time together is almost over!
-We shoot our final sunrise and then start making our way down-lake, stopping at few points of interest along the way.
+- Day 5 (Sept 11): It's hard to believe our time together is almost over!
+We shoot our final sunrise and then start making our way up-lake, stopping at few points of interest along the way.
 We return the boat to the marina and unload all the gear.
-For those that are interested, you can book an optional Sunset Tour to Alstrom Point for the full moonrise this evening!

-- 2 Full Bathrooms with Indoor Showers.
+- 1 Full Bathroom with Indoor Shower, and One Half Bath.
 There is also one outdoor shower.

 - Convertible Dinette and Sofa each with semi-private double bed.